 - 1. Identification Cards All TSU students are required to carry a TSU I.D. card at all times and be willing to produce it promptly upon request of any University official acting within proper authority.
-TSU I.D. cards are not transferable, and lost cards must be reported to the campus police and Office of Student Conduct and Judicial Affairs within 24 hours of the student's first awareness of loss.
+TSU I.D. cards are not transferable, and lost cards must be reported to the campus police and the Office of the Vice President for Student Services/Dean of Students within 24 hours of the student's first awareness of loss.
 Students failing to comply with this directive will be held accountable for any abuse of the I.D. card and must bear the cost of replacement. - 2.
 Correct Current Address Every TSU student is required to have a current local and permanent home address on file in the Registrar's office.
 Students are held accountable for any communication sent by the University to the student's address of record.
 Every student is required to file an address through which close relatives may be contacted in the event of an emergency.
-A campus or U.S. post office box mailing address is an insufficient local address for campus residents and must be augmented by the student's physical address. - 3.
-Automobile Registration and Parking All TSU students operating motor vehicles and motor bikes on campus must register such vehicles with the University Police Department.
+A campus or U.S. post office box mailing address is an insufficient local address for campus residents and must be augmented by the student's physical address. - Automobile Registration and Parking All TSU students operating motor vehicles and motor bikes on campus must register such vehicles with the University Police Department.
 Vehicles which are not registered and cited for violations are subject to towing at the owner's expense. - 4.
 Withdrawal From the University A student who voluntarily withdraws from the University must surrender their TSU I.D. card to the University's Registrar.
-Any student who is involuntarily separated from the University through the disciplinary process must surrender their TSU I.D. card to The Office of Student Conduct and Judicial Affairs.
+Any student who is involuntarily separated from the University through the disciplinary process must surrender their TSU I.D. card to the Vice President for Student Services/Dean of Students.

-Section III
+Section II